CMU-Heinz-95702/Project-1/readme.md

 Create a web app using information about countries in North, Central, and South America.
 The information to display is given below.

 ## Input ###
-Your program will present a welcome screen containing a title, a "created by" citation (that's you), a drop-down menu of three countryes, and a Submit button, as shown in Figure 6 and Figure 7.
+Your program will present a welcome screen containing a title, a "created by" citation (that's you), a drop-down menu of three countries, and a Submit button, as shown in Figure 6 and Figure 7.
 Only the countries shown in Figure 7 will be used at startup; these are at the ends and middle of the Americas.
 The Submit button is used to record the user's choice.
 Note that you will need to learn about HTML drop-down menus on your own.
 Next, it will show the user some choices for data from the list below.

 ![Figure 6](figure6.png)